French airships operated by the USN

 Records concerning the history of French airships in US Navy service are fragmentary.
 A number of airships of various classes were operated by the US Navy (USN) during World War I from the French Naval Base at Paimbœuf, which was designated a US Navy Air Station from 1 March 1918 onward.
 It appears that at least 13 French manufactured airships were operated by the USN from Paimbœuf; six were eventually shipped to the United States and one was returned to France before the armistice.
-The Navy operated or ordered four Astra-Torres type airships, one T-2—the Captain Caussin, two CM types, and three or four VZ types.
+The Navy operated or ordered four Astra-Torres type airships, one T-2—the Capitaine Caussin, two CM types, and three or four VZ types.

 Astra-Torres airships

 The Astra-Torres airship was 223 ft in length with a diameter of 47.4 ft, and was powered by two engines.
 The USN operated AT-1, AT-13 and AT-17.
 AT-18 was ordered but cancelled.
 Missions were flown by the first two airships during the war and included training, convoy patrol, mine spotting, and anti-submarine operations.
 There is no record of flights in the United States by the three AT airships which were shipped there after the armistice.
 AT-1 was stricken from Naval records in July 1920 at the Naval Aircraft Factory; AT-13 was stricken in October 1920 at Hampton Roads, and AT-17 was transferred to the US Army at Langley Field in October 1919.